Annapurna Circuit

 • Cross the formidable Thorong La pass

-• Chance to see the sunrise from Poon Hill
+• Enjoy the chance to see sunrise from Poon Hill

 Itinerary